The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ![](/img/jobs/sch/afgauge.png "Aetherflow Gauge")

+&nbsp;

 The Aetherflow Gauge displays your current Aetherflow stacks, with a maximum of three AF stacks held at once.
 This gauge will first be displayed upon unlocking Aetherflow at level 45.
 Using Aetherflow or Dissipation will fully fill your Aetherflow Gauge, so avoid using these when you still have stacks remaining.
 These stacks can be used either on AF healing abilities or Energy Drain.
 The abilities which consume Aetherflow will be noted in the sections below, and usage of Aetherflow stacks will be expanded upon later in the guide.

 ## Faerie Gauge

 ![](/img/jobs/sch/faeriegauge.png "Faerie Gauge")

+&nbsp;

 ![](/img/jobs/sch/seraphgauge.png "Seraph Faerie Gauge")

+&nbsp;

-The Faerie Gauge displays your current amount of fae aether.
-It will first be displayed upon unlocking the Aetherpact ability at level 70, and fae aether is solely used to fuel this ability.
-Aetherpact initiates the fairy ability Fey Union, which consumes ten fae aether per tick, and fae aether is accumulated whenever an AF ability is executed while the fairy is on the field (whether by consuming an AF stack or through the usage of Recitation).
+The Faerie Gauge displays your current amount of Fae Aether.
+It will first be displayed upon unlocking the Aetherpact ability at level 70, and Fae Aether is solely used to fuel this ability.
+Aetherpact initiates the fairy ability Fey Union, which consumes ten Fae Aether per tick, and Fae Aether is accumulated whenever an AF ability is executed while the fairy is on the field (whether by consuming an AF stack or through the usage of Recitation).
 Upon unlocking Summon Seraph at level 80, the Faerie Gauge will also display the amount of time Seraph will remain on the field while she is active.

 # Damage Actions